Design elements reference

 Use the Properties tab to establish the appearance of your new or selected button, and to choose the page, event, or survey it links to.

 Surveys are optional.
-If your system admin decided not to include Voice of the Customer as part of your Dynamics 365 Marketing installation, then the survey element will be shown as unavailable (greyed out) in your Toolbox.
+If your system admin decided not to include Customer Voice as part of your Dynamics 365 Marketing installation, then the survey element will be shown as unavailable (greyed out) in your Toolbox.
 Contact your system admin if you want to enable it.

-The surveys feature currently provides limited functionality: anonymous surveys can be added to emails but can't serve as triggers in customer journeys, and non-anonymous surveys are not supported.
+The surveys feature currently provides limited functionality: anonymous surveys can be added to emails but can't serve as triggers in customer journeys.

 The form element for marketing pages

 This section describes the form element, which is only available when you are designing a marketing page.
 This is currently the only element that is unique for marketing pages.